Clastify logo

 • Variable oxidation state: they can form ions with different charges because 4s and 3d electrons are relatively close in energy.

-• High melting points: strong metallic bonding comes from many delocalized electrons and small, highly charged metal ions.
+• High melting points: many delocalized electrons and small, highly charged metal ions give strong metallic bonding.

 • Magnetic properties: many have unpaired d electrons.
-You don’t need to learn types of magnetism, but you should know that unpaired electrons are the key idea.
+You do not need to learn types of magnetism, but you should recognize that unpaired electrons are the key idea.

-• Catalytic properties: they often provide surfaces or variable oxidation states, giving reactions alternative pathways.
+• Catalytic properties: they often provide surfaces or variable oxidation states, giving alternative reaction pathways.

 • Formation of coloured compounds: incomplete d-sublevels allow electronic transitions involving visible light.